code-and-effect/effective_roles/README.md

 SQL Finders for returning a Relation with all permitted records.

-Handy formtastic helper for assigning roles.
+Handy formtastic and simple_form helpers for assigning roles.

-Intended for use with the other effective_* gems

-Designed to work on its own, or with simple pass through to CanCan

 Rails 3.2.x and Rails 4